AdaCore/gnatstudio/docs/users_guide/extending.rst

 :file:`<key>` tag.
 It requires one :file:`action` attribute to specify what to do when the key is pressed.
 The name of the action can start with a '/' to indicate that a menu should be executed instead of a user-defined action.
-If the action is the empty string, then instead the key is no longer bound to any action.
+If the action is specified as an empty string, the key is no longer bound to any action.

 This tag does not contain any child tags.
 Instead, its text contents